levouh/vim-terman/README.md

 ## vim-terman

-Personal use plugin to manage :ter buffers, feel free to use it if you want.
+Personal use plugin to manage `:ter` buffers, feel free to use it as well.
 Let me know if you have problems.